“I had a great time and I learned a whole lot about myself, my new friends, and how to deal with others when I am grieving. ”

 - Hundreds of memories

 Youth campers at the 28th annual Camp Evergreen had the opportunity to take part in activities such as horseback riding, swimming, fishing, and games.
-Special bereavement programming such as talking about their loved one who died, creating a memory box in their loved one’s honor, and a tree planting ceremony where each child took part in planting the evergreen tree as their loved one’s name was read aloud.
-For the past 28 years, 1082 campers and 676 volunteers and staff have partook in this great program!
+Special bereavement programming such as talking about their loved one who died, creating a memory box in their loved one’s honor, and a tree-planting ceremony where each child took part in planting the evergreen tree as their loved one’s name was read aloud.
+For the past 28 years, 1082 campers and 676 volunteers and staff have partaken in this great program!

 Teen campers had the opportunity to take part in a variety of camp activities including a high ropes challenge course.
 Teens also had large and small group time where they got the chance to tell their stories and learn about grief and coping skills.
 They remembered their loved ones in a nighttime luminary ceremony as well as a ceremony where their loved ones’ names were read aloud as they gathered around the evergreen tree.

 One teen camper explained, “What I liked best about Camp Evergreen was being able to be around others in a similar situation.”

 Grief can be a very isolating experience for kids and teens as they often feel like they are the only ones going through it.
 Camp Evergreen provides them with the opportunity to meet other kids and teens who are grieving too, making the experience a less lonely one.
 Camp is also a unique place for these kids and teens to be surrounded by caring adults who understand their grief and allow them to just be kids.

 “I accomplished things I didn’t know I could do.” – Teen Camper